 We’ve divided this post into a few major sections, so you can orientate better and pick those activities that match your preferable desires.

-If you plan to visit Thailand and you’re looking for more tips on traveling across the country, we’ve got great news!
-At the moment we’re working on the e-book, Thailand Independently, which will cover everything from booking your flight, choosing activities, picking places to see, avoiding cultural faux pax, an overview of prices, lists of food to sample, and much more.
-Stay tuned!
+If you plan to visit Thailand and you’re looking for more tips on traveling across the country, we have published a Thailand Travel Guide which covers everything for your trip to Thailand, from booking your flight, choosing activities, picking places to see, avoiding cultural faux pax, an overview of prices, lists of food to sample, and much more.

 Food in Chiang Mai